corinnawegner/DLN_project_G03/README.md

 The text generation model was first regularly fine-tuned.
 After this process, we trained it in the RL scenario, where it acts as an agent.
 The generator model creates a paraphrase to the input sentence, and the MultiTaskBERT is deciding on the quality.
 The output value, initially ranging from 0 to 5, is scaled to a probability.
 Then, the weights of the generator are updated according to the gradient described in Methodology.

 In the standard training, in the last epochs the learning rate had decreased to around 1e-9.
-So we decided for the RL training to pick a learning rate of 1e-8, which acknowledges that the model is close to an optimum, but gives the model a chance to step a bit closer into the right direction
+So we decided for the RL training to test learning rates of 1e-9 and 1e-8, which acknowledges that the model is close to an optimum, but gives the model a chance to step a bit closer into the right direction.

+We report for both learning rates an improved score.
+For a learning rate of 1e-9, the improvement was however marginal:

+    LR: 1e-9
+    BLEU Score: 28.4
+    Negative BLEU Score with input: 45.0
+    Penalized BLEU Score: 24.6

+For the higher learning rate we could achieve a higher improvement

+    LR: 1e-8
+    BLEU Score: 27.3
+    Negative BLEU Score with input: 47.4
+    Penalized BLEU Score: 24.9

+However, the advantage disappears if we select a higher learning rate.
+Specifically, we tested this method with a learning rate of 1e-6 and obtained a Penalized BLEU score of ~0.0, and a Negative BLEU of virtually 100.
+This means, the input is fully copied.
+We explain this observation with the MultiTaskBERT trained on STS.
+The reward signal it provides is basically a measure of semantic similarity.
+This is a relevant quality of a paraphrase, however it does not automatically make a good paraphrase.
+The reward signal only pays attention to this feature, thereby encouraging the model to copy the input sentence.

+To summarize, this method has been proven to be beneficial.
+However, it must be used with strong care.

 ## Experiments on minBERT
 ### Additional Pretraining
 *used in sst, sts, qqp task*

 Additional pretraining refers to taking a model that has already initially pretrained and further training it on a domain-specific dataset using tasks such as Masked Language Modeling(MLM) or Next Sentence Predition(NSP).
 This will help the model to enhance the understanding and performance within that specific domain.

+According to research by [Peng Su et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8978438/), a BERT model pretrained on a biomedical corpus can more accurately extract features in smaller domains, such as genes and proteins.Considering the distinct characteristics of the datasets in each sub-task, the best pretraining approach is to select a corresponding corpus based on the specifics of each dataset and perform MLM (Masked Language Modeling) or NSP (Next Sentence Prediction) pretraining.
+However, in the minBERT task, the QQP and STS tasks cover a wide range of topics without a clear theme.Thus, we decided to use highly related corpora for the SST task: the ["Trending YouTube Video Statistics and Comment"](https://www.kaggle.com/datasets/datasnaek/youtube/data) dataset from Kaggle  as an additional set of pretraining material.
+Since this type of sentiment can be less contextual, we performed MLM in the process of pretreatment.

+Unfortunately, this pretrained model did not improve performance on any task.
+Possible explanations include: 1) The corpus size was too small—pretraining on a larger corpus is typically necessary to help the model learn sufficient language features.
+2) The lack of improvement on QQP and STS tasks is reasonable, as the pretrained corpus was more closely related to SST.
+3)The contents of the corpus themselves were not sufficiently representative.
+YouTube comments are often short and consist of many abbreviations and nonstandard language, which could also have caused ineffective model learning.

+This method was therefore abandoned and not combined with other methods.
+Potential improvements could include finding a larger and more suitable corpus or preprocessing the corpus to remove unnecessary comments that do not contribute to training, which could enhance the model's training effectiveness

+### Additional Input (POS Tags and NER Tags)

+*used in sst,sts,qqp task*

+We used SpaCy to add POS tags and NER tags to the text, allowing the model to obtain more semantically relevant information.
+As expected, the SST task was largely unaffected since NER and POS tags do not significantly contribute to sentiment analysis.
+However, we observed improvements in the STS and QQP tasks.

+### Additional Layers
+For different tasks, we tested adding various layers, and the layers that yielded the best results were as follows:
+* SST Task: We added a linear transformation layer and a ReLU activation layer.
+Reducing dimensionality before the final classification step allows for further feature extraction and aggregation.
+Additionally, the ReLU activation function introduces non-linearity, helping the model capture more complex patterns and relationships.
+* QQP Task: We added a BiAttention layer to capture the interdependence between two sentences.
+By calculating the attention weights between the two sentences, the model can better determine whether the sentences are semantically similar and constitute paraphrases.
 ### Z-Score Normalization
 *used in sts task*